-For all those budget users who are looking for budget hardware B450 chipset motherboard is best but if you are looking for something that performs above than average you have to go with x470 chipset.
+For all those budget users who are looking for budget hardware B450 chipset motherboard is best but if you are looking for something that performs above average you have to go with the x470 chipset.
 Also if you are a B350 chipset user and looking for something to upgrade a B450 chipset motherboard is a worthwhile upgrade option.
-However, this motherboard lacks high-speed USB ports and multiple Nvidia graphics cards support as they are available from x470 chipset.
+However, this motherboard lacks high-speed USB ports and multiple Nvidia graphics cards support as they are available from the x470 chipset.
 The power consumption of B450 chipset motherboards is approx. 2W which is considered suitable for this chipset.

 The x470 chipset motherboards are a bit expensive than the B450 chipset, but in general, if we compare them with other motherboards, they are still a cheap option.
-These motherboards offer features the same as of other expensive motherboards but for an affordable price.
-If you have any plan to use multiple Nvidia graphics cards or want to do overclocking above than average x470 chipset is best for you.
+These motherboards offer features the same as other expensive motherboards but for an affordable price.
+If you have any plan to use multiple Nvidia graphics cards or want to do overclocking above then the average x470 chipset is best for you.
 Also, x470 chipset motherboards give an advantage as they support high-speed memory modules up to 3600Mhz.
-In simple the overclocking potential of x470 chipset is much more than the B450.
+In simple the overclocking potential of the x470 chipset is much more than the B450.